MikeGawi/ePiframe/README.md

 * Powerful [ImageMagick](https://imagemagick.org/) on board to convert photos on the fly and adjust them to the display.
 No matter what quality and what size they are
 * Supports all image formats including RAW
 * Currently displayed photo can be removed from the album but ePiframe will remember where to continue
-* Simple script in Python to automate frame update, everything is configurable (within one [*config.cfg*](https://github.com/MikeGawi/ePiframe/blob/master/config.cfg) file) and in one place
 * System service supervising whole process that is auto recovering and auto starting by itself
 * Fully customizable: from photos and how they are displayed (presets, different backgrounds or completely change [ImageMagick conversion](https://legacy.imagemagick.org/Usage/quantize/)), to display size and frame (buy one, print it or create/decorate it yourself)
-* Simple yet powerful

 ePiframe is a very nice handmade gift idea: create an album that whole family can edit, decorate frame (e.g. [decoupage](https://en.wikipedia.org/wiki/Decoupage)) or print it, print family signatures or baby drawings on the back, put some wishes picture on the display before handing it and many more.